 Ever wonder why your guinea pig (or cavy) is always gnawing on something?
 Guinea pigs’ teeth are continuously growing.
-In a healthy guinea pig, the biting, chewing, gnawing, and grinding of food, especially hays, grasses, and abrasive foods will normally keep their teeth at a healthy length.
+In a healthy guinea pig, the biting, chewing, gnawing, and grinding of food, especially hays, grasses, vegetables and herbs will normally keep their teeth at a healthy length.
 Cavy dental care can be simple.

 How do I provide a healthy diet?

-It is vital that a guinea pig receives a nutritious diet to aid in keeping those upper and lower incisors strong, healthy, and trimmed.
-You can help your pet keep their teeth healthy by providing them with an adequate amount of vitamin C, lots of fresh grass and hay, and abrasive foods including celery, broccoli, carrots, stringed beans, corn, and husks.
+It is vital that a guinea pigs receive a nutritious diet to aid in keeping those incisors and check teeth (premolars and molars) strong and healthy.
+You can help your cavy keep their teeth healthy by providing them with lots of fresh grass hay (Timothy, Oaten, etc), vegetables including celery, broccoli, brussel sprouts, spinach leaves, bok choy and other Asian greens.